Industrial tourism: Destinations

+Wind farms and other energy generation facilities including dams and retired nuclear power plants are increasingly popular sites for educational tours.

 Other uses for the term

-Some environmental and conservation activists, such as writer Edward Abbey, used the term Industrial Tourism to refer to commercialized tourism in protected natural areas, posing a threat to their ecology.
+Some environmental and conservation activists, such as writer Edward Abbey, have used the term industrial tourism to refer to commercialized tourism in protected natural areas, posing a threat to their ecology.

 In his book, Desert Solitaire, Abbey wrote: "Industrial tourism is a threat to the national parks.
 But the chief victims of the system are the motorized tourists.
 They are being robbed and robbing themselves.
-So long as they are unwilling to crawl out of their cars they will not discover the treasures of the national parks and will never escape the stress and turmoil of the urban-suburban complexes which they had hoped, presumably, to leave behind for a while."
+So long as they are unwilling to crawl out of their cars, they will not discover the treasures of the national parks and will never escape the stress and turmoil of the urban–suburban complexes which they had hoped, presumably, to leave behind for a while."

-In 2023, The United Nations Convention on Biological Diversity (COP15) highlighted commercial tourism as a threat to national parks.
+In 2023, the United Nations Convention on Biological Diversity (COP15) highlighted commercial tourism as a threat to national parks.

+In many countries in the Global North, there is a move away from the use of fossil fuels and the sites of industrial facilities are being used as a tourist attraction.
+Thus, tourism can be a game-changer in the sustainable transition process.